vensko/pint/README.md

 Dumps all database entries.

 ### `pint unpack <file> <dir>`
-Unpack a file to a specified directory.
+Unpacks a file to a specified directory.

 # Custom install destinations (installto)
-In fact, Pint deals with app identifiers only during their download and/or installation.
+Pint deals with app identifiers only during their download and/or installation.
 After that, all commands refer to actual subdirectories in **apps**, e.g.:
 - apps\\**firefox**
 - apps\\**foobar2000**